Computer Science High School of Bicolandia: Admissions

 At present, CSHSB is a popular school of choice among elementary graduates from the town of Pili and the rest of Camarines Sur.
 The school requires passing an entrance examination followed by an interview for all prospective students.
 The top applicants will comprise the sections of Grade 7 which are the 7-Symbian, 7-Oracle, and 7-Android.

 Sections

-Except for Grade 10 which has two (2) sections, the other grade levels have three (3) sections each.
+All grade levels have three (3) sections each.
 The current names of each section for all grade levels are listed below.

 Curriculum

 The school's specialized ICT curriculum provides technical know-how on Computer Programming, Computer Animation, Computer Networking, Computer Troubleshooting, Web Development and other Computer Courses, for its Grade 7 up to Grade 10 students.
 It has two air-conditioned Computer laboratories kept with 1:1 student-computer ratio.

 Along with the said specialized subject offerings, subjects like English, Math, Science, Filipino, Social Studies, Values Education, and MAPEH (Music, Arts, Physical Education and Health) are also offered for Grades 7 to 10.
 On the other hand, subjects like Technical Writing and Statistics, and advance lessons in Mathematics and Science are being taught in Grade 8 level while Research is offered for Grade 8 and Grade 9 students.

 Meanwhile, additional skills like culinary, driving, swimming, and music will also be integrated to some related subjects.